Manta Rays in Komodo - Part One

 Another reason that is speculated to have caused an increase in the Manta numbers is a change in Indonesian legislation to protect Mantas, introduced in 2014.
 The increased numbers, could be a direct result of the Manta fishing and export ban.
 It’s early days, and research data is required to confirm anything, but we have our fingers crossed that this is a good sign of things to come.
 Stay tuned, our next blog will look into this in more depth.

-If you’d like to be as lucky as our guests on the 2016 charter, and have the chance to witness a Manta mating trail chain, or get that rare photo of a black color morph variation, you can book onto a Komodo charter now.
-La Galigo liveaboard is now taking bookings for the 2017 Komodo dive season, and we have a feeling deep down in our bones its going to be another bumper season.
+If you’d like to be as lucky as our guests, and have the chance to witness a Manta mating trail chain, or get that rare photo of a black color morph variation, you can book onto a Komodo liveaboard diving trip now.
+La Galigo liveaboard is now taking bookings for new Komodo dive season, and we have a feeling deep down in our bones its going to be another bumper season.